-- I have chosen for my child to receive psychotherapy services from Provident.
-Psychotherapy services include, but are not limited to, Individual, Family, and Group Therapies. - I understand that there are both risks and benefits associated with treatment. - I understand that psychotherapy may deal with painful or problematic emotions and experiences.
+- I have chosen to receive behavioral health services from Provident.
+Services include, but are not limited to, Psychiatric Evaluation, Mental Health Assessment, Medication Management, Case Management, Psychoeducation, and Individual, Family, and Group Therapies. - I understand that there are both risks and benefits associated with treatment, including side effects from medications that are prescribed. - I understand that treatment may deal with painful or problematic emotions and experiences.
 Discussing these experiences may be uncomfortable.
 However, avoiding the feelings prolongs the discomfort that already exists.
-During therapy, painful emotions may become more intense, which can be a sign that desired changes are about to occur.
-I agree to discuss any and all noticeable differences with my child's therapist. - I understand that participation in therapy requires an openness and honesty between the therapist and my child.
+During treatment, painful emotions may become more intense, which can be a sign that desired changes are about to occur.
+I agree to discuss any and all noticeable differences with my child's treatment team. - I understand that participation in therapy requires an openness and honesty between the therapist and my child.
 I understand that confidentiality is essential to children experiencing difficulties.
 I understand that confidentiality is extended to children in treatment and that only under certain circumstances is confidentiality broken. - I understand that treatment is a collaborative process and progress depends on willingness to actively participate in the change process.
-I understand that my participation and support of therapy is related to the benefits my child will receive. - I understand there is no guarantee that progress will occur. - I have the right to be informed about issues such as, but not limited to, the following: the purposes, goals, techniques, procedures, limitations, potential risks, and benefits of services; the clinician's qualifications, credentials, and relevant experience; continuation of services if the clinician is unable to continue providing treatment; and other pertinent information. - I understand that there are fees associated with therapy and that inability to pay these fees may interrupt the course of treatment. - I understand that I may stop treatment at any time.
+I understand that my participation and support of treatment is related to the benefits my child will receive. - I understand there is no guarantee that progress will occur. - I have the right to be informed about issues such as, but not limited to, the following: the purposes, goals, techniques, procedures, limitations, potential risks, and benefits of services; the clinician's qualifications, credentials, and relevant experience; continuation of services if the clinician is unable to continue providing treatment; and other pertinent information. - I understand that there are fees associated with services and that inability to pay these fees may interrupt the course of treatment. - I understand that I may stop treatment at any time.
 I will be responsible for payment of services myself or my child has received.
 I understand that there may be consequences to ending treatment, such as when treatment is court ordered. - I understand that Provident may terminate treatment if the needs of myself or my child cannot be met by the agency.
 I understand that agency staff will refer me to an appropriate alternate provider should this occur. - I understand that I or my child may not be allowed to continue participating in treatment if I or my child: engage in acts of physical violence or verbal abuse; possess a weapon; are under the influence of alcohol or drugs; or engage in illegal behavior on Provident premises. - I understand that my child's right for informed consent may be waived in the event that my child is at risk of harm to himself/herself or others and professional intervention is necessary. - I understand that a surrogate decision maker may provide informed consent on my child's behalf in the event that I and/or my child is in the event that a physician, psychiatrist, and one other mental health professional determine that I and/or my child has lost the capacity to make informed decisions.
 A surrogate decision maker can only consent to specific mental health services permitted by the Mental Health and Developmental Disabilities Code.

-After reading the Consent to Treatment, sign the corresponding section of the Signature Page.
+After reading the Consent to Treatment, initial the corresponding section of the Signature Page.